 If you are a PSC(T) scholar, you will automatically be placed on the General Phase of the Public Service Leadership Programme (PSLP).
-As an Education Officer in the General Phase, upon university graduation, you will go through the Postgraduate Diploma in Education (PGDE) programme in the National Institute of Education (NIE), and then serve with the MOE (your parent ministry) for about five years in schools and Headquarters.
-This will be followed by a posting to another ministry for the next two years to broaden your exposure beyond the education service.
-After which, you will return to MOE.
+As an Education Officer on the PSLP General Phase, upon graduating from university, you will go through the Postgraduate Diploma in Education (PGDE) programme at the National Institute of Education (NIE), and then serve about 5 years in schools and MOE HQ, with MOE as your parent Ministry.
+This will be followed by a posting to another ministry for 2 years to broaden your exposure beyond the education service before you return to MOE.

-Students awarded the Education Merit Scholarship, MOE Teaching Scholarship or MOE Teaching Award will have to complete their NS obligation before proceeding for undergraduate studies.
-Students who have not completed NS will be given a provisional scholarship/award if selected.
+Only students who are offered the PSC Scholarship (Teaching Service) may be granted full-time NS disruption.
+For other Scholars/Award holders who have not completed NS, they will be given a provisional scholarship/award if selected.
 MOE will then confirm their provisional award upon NS completion, subject to good NS conduct and performance, medical and other clearances.

 Development and Career Opportunities

 Students who are keen on the MOE Teaching Award can visit MOE's website to apply and submit the relevant supporting documents for our consideration.

-Male students who are interested in a PSC Scholarship (Teaching Service) should apply to a university as soon as they are eligible for NS disruption.
-Other male Teaching Scholarship/Award applicants should also apply for university admission as early as possible, bearing in mind that some overseas universities will only allow them to defer their placement for one year.
+Male applicants are advised to apply to a university to secure a course placement as early as possible.
+However, applicants should bear in mind that some overseas universities will only allow them to defer their course placement for one year.

 MOE does not restrict your choice of university, as long as the university is reputable, and the course of study provides the requisite breadth and depth of subject content mastery to enable you to teach in schools.
 You can discuss your choice of university and country of study with our Scholarship Officers if you have been offered the scholarship/award.